How to Make Moon Sand (Easy 3-Ingredient Recipe for Kids)

 To create a small amount of sand suitable for one child to play with, simply put eight tablespoons of flour into the bowl.
 Add one tablespoon of oil along with the as much colouring as you desire, the more you add the brighter the sand will be.

-My son Robbie mixing the ingredients to make moon sand
+My son mixing the flour and oil to make moon sand

 Master crafter at work